Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 A number of other questions call for more investigations.
 Our preconditioned quantum linear system algorithm has an optimal query complexity of block encoding and appears to be conceptually simpler than recent optimal methods based on the discrete adiabatic evolution and kernel reflection.
 It may be fruitful to assess the resources required to implement this algorithm, for both near-term and fault-tolerant quantum devices.
-It is also possible to improve the constant prefactor of the complexity of VTAA: for instance, one may use the trigonometric identity $\frac{\sin(3\theta)}{3\sin(\theta)}=1-\frac{4}{3}\sin^2(\theta)$ as opposed to its bounds when the amplification step number is exactly $3$, or one may replace the first $m-l$ stages of GPE by a single GPE covering a larger interval of eigenvalues (although this modification could significantly increase the success probability and result in over amplification).
-Our solution norm estimation algorithm maintains the optimal scaling of query cost of $O_b$, but introduces additional logarithmic factors to the complexity of $O_A$, which may be improved by solving an augmented linear system similar to~\cite{Dalzell2024shortcut}.
+It is also possible to improve the constant prefactor of the complexity of VTAA: for instance, one may use the exact trigonometric identity $\frac{\sin(3\theta)}{3\sin(\theta)}=1-\frac{4}{3}\sin^2(\theta)$ as opposed to its looser bounds when the amplification step number is exactly $3$; one may also analyze the nested amplitude amplification directly without resorting to~\prop{tunable_universal} which introduces constant-factor overhead; or one may replace the first $m-l$ stages of GPE by a single GPE covering a larger interval of eigenvalues (although this modification could significantly increase the success probability and result in over amplification).
+Additionally, our solution norm estimation algorithm introduces extra logarithmic factors to the complexity of $O_A$, which may be improved by solving an augmented linear system similar to~\cite{Dalzell2024shortcut}.
+Its query complexity of $O_b$ scales with a known lower bound $\alpha_{p_{\text{succ}}}$ worse than the actual success probability $p_{\text{succ}}$.
+However, we show how to tightly bound $\alpha_{p_{\text{succ}}}$ in applications to differential equations and eigenvalue processing.
 Finally, it would be of interest to explore other algorithmic applications of quantum linear system solvers beyond those studied here.